franzejr/android-general-recyclerview/README.md

 you need to implement your ViewHolder and render all the fields for your model.
 As example, we can create your listViewAdapter as follows:

+As dependency view injection we're using ButterKnife, but you don't need to use that, you can implement that just using your findViewById methods.

 ```java
 public class SampleListViewAdapter extends GeneralRecyclerViewAdapter<Sample> {